vabidi/Flow-agg-service/README.md

  Django has support for many web-servers and databases.

- Do performance benchmarking to see if using a string as primary key is expensive.
+ Do performance benchmarking to check if using a string as primary key is expensive.
 Maybe a database schema with two tables, and integer key will be more efficient.

-Django is probably not the best framework for this application.
+For the flow aggregation application, Django is probably not the best framework, and a relational database is not the best choice.
 For production, a time-series database would be better.
+I would design the schema to optimize writes and reads, based on careful performance benchmarking.
 I would look at design ideas from OpenTSDB.